 Victoria is recognised for its strong regulatory framework that protects public health and the environment; well-established and transparent institutions and pricing arrangements; understanding of water availability and climate dependence; water efficiency and world-class infrastructure; and formal water entitlement framework, including a water trading system and water markets.

-Victoria is now a leader in innovative water resource management, including:
+Victoria is a world leader in innovative water management, with capabilities in:

 For more information on Victoria's water management visit:

 What we've done